tremor-rs/tremor-www-docs/docs/tremor-script/recipes.md

 ## Validating over extracted data

 Sometimes we want to validate over extracted data without forcing the extraction to be a regular expression.
-For simple validations like the one below this pattern can be used.
+For validations like the one below this pattern can be used.

 ```tremor
 match event of